-Real joy comes from within when we have found our meaning and purpose in life, our mission.
-John was clear with what his mission was.
+True joy comes from within when we have found our meaning and purpose, or vocation in life.
+John was clear about his mission.
 John came to prepare the way of the Lord.
-He experienced this from his time when he leapt in the womb when Mary first arrived to see Elizabeth.
+He experienced this from the time when he leaped in the womb when Mary first arrived to see Elizabeth.
 From that moment, he was preparing the way for Jesus and continued to do so into his adult life.
 He was not distracted by how many people he was or was not baptizing, but he was focused on preparing people to be ready for the coming of the “Lamb of God, who takes away the sins of the world” (Jn 1:29).

-John is not threatened by Jesus, he is overjoyed that the time of fulfillment had come.
+John is not threatened by Jesus as was Herod, he is overjoyed that the time of fulfillment had come.
 What John had been called to do by God he had been doing.
-He said with true joy that Jesus must increase because he must decrease because this is the fulfillment of his mission.
+The reality that Jesus increased and John decreased brought John joy because this was the fulfillment of his mission.
 How many of us get to experience the fruits of our labor?

-If we want to be happy, experience joy and be fulfilled in our life, then following the lead of John the Baptist might be a good way.
-I am not saying that we necessarily need to sell off everything and live in the wilderness.
-What John did was open his heart and mind to God, and became aware of the relationship that already existed between him and God.
-By building that relationship he was able to recognize the voice of God and discern the mission that God had for him.
-He then acted on God’s leading, found confirmation, and became clear of the part he was to play in salvation history.
+If we want to be happy, experience joy, and be fulfilled in our life, then following the lead of John the Baptist is a pretty good way to start.
+I do not necessarily mean selling off everything and living in the wilderness.
+The important point is that John cultivated a relationship with God.
+He came to know his voice, was open to his direction, acted on God’s leading, found confirmation, and became clear of the part he was to play in salvation history.

-Each and every one have a specific role to play in God’s plan.
-There is a specific mission he is inviting us to partake in.
-We come to understand our mission by slowing down and becoming consciously aware of the relationship God is already developing with us.
-As we do so we become aware that the Holy Spirit “impels us to open the doors and go forth to proclaim and bear witness to the good news of the Gospel, to communicate the joy of faith, the encounter with Christ.
+Each and every one of us has a specific role to play in God’s plan.
+We come to understand our mission by slowing down and becoming consciously aware of the relationship God is inviting us to participate in.
+As we do so we also experience the Holy Spirit who, in the words of Pope Francis, “impels us to open the doors and go forth to proclaim and bear witness to the good news of the Gospel, to communicate the joy of faith, the encounter with Christ.
 The Holy Spirit is the soul of mission” (Francis 2014, 48).

-Let us begin or continue to make time for listening for the voice of Jesus that we hear in the silence of our hearts, discern where we are placing our time and energy, examine how God is inviting us through his creation, our experiences, and relationships.
-As we step out and risk, following what we believe God the Father wants us to do, he will not only confirm for us, but provide for us the means to accomplish our mission.
-It is time to awake from our slumber and be about our mission.
+When we make the time to listen, we will hear and begin to recognize the voice of Jesus in the silence of our hearts, we will better discern where we are placing our time and energy, as well as better examine how God is inviting us through his creation, our experiences, and relationships.
+As we step out and risk, following the lead of the Holy Spirit, decrease and allow Jesus to increase within us, he will not only confirm for us but provide us with the means to accomplish our mission.

 Pope Francis.
 The Church of Mercy: A Vision for the Church.
 Chicago: Loyola Press, 2014.